prasanna-28/MRI-Brain-Tumor-Detection/README.md

 # MRI-Brain-Tumor-Detection
-Python brain tumor detection model
+Python brain tumor detection model with an accuracy over 0.99, or 99%

 Below are the outputs of tester.py, which ran the model on pred.